-FIG 1.
-These plots show the fits (solid lines) of theoretical non-match score distributions to empirical data (histograms) for Erdös-Rényi Networks of size n = 1000 with varying p.
+Figure 1: These plots show the fits of theoretical non-match score distributions to empirical data for Erdös-Rényi Networks of size n = 1000 with varying p.

-3.2.
-Small-World Networks.
+3.2 Small-World Networks

 Small-world networks, namely, those constructed by Watts and Strogatz, were developed to incorporate high levels of clustering and small distances between most nodes-both properties found in real world data.
-A family of small-world networks $\mathcal{G}{\theta}$ can be generated as a rewiring of a 2k connected lattice.
-As described in Watts and Strogatz Watts and Strogatz (1998), the lattice is iteratively rewired with probability parameter p.
+A family of small-world networks \mathcal{G}{θ} can be generated as a rewiring of a 2k connected lattice.
+As described in Watts and Strogatz [20], the lattice is iteratively rewired with probability parameter p.